-The site is currently occupied by the Western Amenities Block alongside Cook Ave and the David Phillips Field Maintenance Facility.
+Prior to the completion of the NSW Rugby CoE, the site was occupied by the Western Amenities Block alongside Cook Ave and the David Phillips Field Maintenance Facility.
 The Western Amenities Block consists of a grandstand, toilets and change rooms.
 It is occupied on an occasional basis by the UNSW Rugby Club.
 Match days are occasionally hosted with food and beverages provided to spectators.
 During Winter, the adjacent field is used for rugby.
 During Summer, the adjacent field is used for cricket.
 During both summer and winter seasons, small crowds utilising existing dedicated spectator seating are in attendance to spectate the matches run by UNSW's various sporting clubs.